-Those considering the most economical solution for the disposition of remains should compare cremation costs to burial costs.
+Those considering the most economical solution for final disposition should compare cremation costs to burial costs.

 The first cost difference between cremation and burial comes with preparation of the body.
 To prepare a body for burial, funeral directors must disinfect and embalm it.
 For those that intend to have an open casket for the burial, stylists must prepare the body for viewing, including application of specialized techniques and cosmetics.
 Housing the body, collecting burial certificates, and preparing the deceased for burial averages around $1,600.

 Those that choose cremation without a viewing can avoid these fees entirely.
 There is no need to embalm remains prior to cremation, and without a viewing, there is no need to further prep the body.
 If, however, the family would like a private viewing before cremation or an open-casket funeral service, these fees would still apply.

 Burial Casket vs. Cremation Container

 There are other fees associated only with the burial option.
-Families must buy a cemetery plot, pay a fee for transportation of the body to the cemetery, have the grave opened, have the remains placed inside, close the grave, and pay for a headstone.
-Families may also need to pay for perpetual care at a cost from $1,000 to more than $10,000, depending on region and the elaborateness of arrangements.
+Families must buy a cemetery plot, pay a fee for transportation of the body to the cemetery, pay for grave opening and closing fees, and pay for a headstone.
+Families may also need to pay for perpetual care of the cemetery plot at a cost of $1,000 to more than $10,000, depending on region and elaborateness of arrangements.

-No matter how you compare the costs, cremations involves far fewer costs, and typically lower costs, than traditional burial.
+No matter how you compare the costs, cremation involves far fewer costs, and typically lower costs, than traditional burial.